The Art of Loving (album): Critical reception

-The Art of Loving received widespread critical acclaim upon release.
+Upon its release, The Art of Loving received widespread critical acclaim.
 The review aggregator AnyDecentMusic? assigned the album a weighted average score of 8.0 out of 10 from 13 critic scores.

-Writing for Rolling Stone, Larisha Paul praised the record as a significant artistic step forward, highlighting "Man I Need" and "Let Alone the One You Love" as career-defining moments and comparing Dean’s balladry to Amy Winehouse, Adele, and early Beyoncé.
+Writing for Rolling Stone, Larisha Paul praised the record as a significant artistic step forward, highlighting "Man I Need" and "Let Alone the One You Love" as career-defining moments and comparing Dean's balladry to Amy Winehouse, Adele, and early Beyoncé.
 Helen Brown of The Independent called it both "deep and breezy" and commended Dean's ability to "de-complicate and de-escalate romance with playful generosity."
 Similarly positive, Rhea Hagiwara of The Skinny saw it as "a continuation and a step forward" from her debut Messy, with a new level of "maturity and authenticity".

-In The Guardian, Alexis Petridis credited Dean for shedding the "neo-soul clichés" of her debut in favor of 1970s Los Angeles-inspired pop and soft rock, while praising her understated vocals and diaristic lyrics.
+In The Guardian, Alexis Petridis credited Dean for shedding the "neo-soul clichés" of her debut in favour of 1970s Los Angeles-inspired pop and soft rock, while praising her understated vocals and diaristic lyrics.
 Clash described it as "a quiet, meditative exploration of love," while noting occasional repetitiveness in its pacing.
-The review nonetheless praised Dean's voice as the centerpiece of the record and "crystalline, versatile and laced with warmth".
+The review nonetheless praised Dean's voice as the centrepiece of the record and "crystalline, versatile and laced with warmth".
+Andy Kellman of AllMusic called the album "a couple cuts above her promising debut."
+Emma Way of DIY said the album "is all of these lessons; from the need for independence ('Man I Need') to the art of letting go ('Let Alone the One You Love'), Olivia manages to convey all wisely, without becoming preachy."
+Adele Julia of The Line of Best Fit described Dean's performance as her "most compelling yet".
+Hannah Mylrea of NME said the album "marks the next chapter in Dean's career, one as a popstar risen."
 Some criticism was more reserved.
-Pitchfork's Walden Green characterized Dean's voice as warm and engaging but suggested that parts of the record leaned too heavily on retro pastiche, particularly on "Close Up" and "Baby Steps".
+Pitchforks Walden Green characterised Dean's voice as warm and engaging but suggested that parts of the record leaned too heavily on retro pastiche, particularly on "Close Up" and "Baby Steps".